Chihiro-lee/CADA/README.md

             - `getConsumptions.sh`: script to get all of the power measures via the java script.
             - `getGraph.py`: script to generate graphs for the power measures obtained with the above script.
         - `remote_attestation/verifier/verifier.py`: python script acting simulating a verifier for the Remote Attestation.
 This script computes the HMAC of a block of data.
-    - `compiler/`: contains the various compilers used by SYSNAME, with some compilation libraries and some backups.
+    - `compiler/`: contains the various compilers used by CADA, with some compilation libraries and some backups.
         - `include_gcc/`: contains some of the includes files required by the compiler and provided by TI.
-        - `msp430-gcc-9.2.0.50_linux_instrumented/`: contains the instrumented GCC compiler used by SYSNAME.
+        - `msp430-gcc-9.2.0.50_linux_instrumented/`: contains the instrumented GCC compiler used by CADA.
-        - `msp430-gcc-9.2.0.50_linux64_original/`: contains the origin GCC compiler used by SYSNAME.
+        - `msp430-gcc-9.2.0.50_linux64_original/`: contains the origin GCC compiler used by CADA.

-- `App/`: folder containing all of the test applications used during the evaluation of the proposed SYSNAME implementation.
+- `App/`: folder containing all of the test applications used during the evaluation of the proposed CADA implementation.
     - `ACFA_modified_app/`: instrumented and correctly working
     - `attack_app/`: instrumented and correctly working
     - `Bitcount/`: instrumented and correctly working
     - `CopyDMA/`: instrumented and correctly working.
 The Application copies the content of the flash into RAM with memcpy and with the DMA.
 In both cases, it checks whether the result is correct.
 The DMA triggers an interrupt when finished.
+    - `DIALED_modified_app/`: instrumented and correctly working
     - `F5529-serial/`: instrumented and correctly working
     - `OAT_modified_app/`: instrumented and correctly working
     - `SerialMSP/`: instrumented and correctly working
     - `XorCypher/`: instrumented and correctly working
-    - `SudokuSolver/`: instrumented and correctly working
+    - `Verify&Revive_modified/`: instrumented and correctly working
-    - `TiBenchmark/`: folder containing all of the benchmark applications used by TI and during the evalution of the proposed SYSNAME implementation.
+    - `TiBenchmark/`: folder containing all of the benchmark applications used by TI and during the evalution of the proposed CADA implementation.
         - `matrixMultiplication/`: instrumented and correctly working.
         - `floatingPointMath/`: instrumented and correctly working.
         - `firFilter/`: instrumented and correctly working.